-When searched in the literature, it is seen that these substances are generally cocaine and heroin [6, 7].
+When searched in the literature, it is seen that these substances are generally cocaine and heroin [6,7].
 In addition to the legal aspect of this situation, these people are also at high risk in terms of health [8].
-So that, these people may be brought to the emergency department asymptomatically, or they may have complicated clinical presentations that may progress to mechanical intestinal obstruction or toxidrome of the transported substance.
-Both intestinal obstruction and acute poisoning due to body packing are called "Body Packers Syndrome" (BPS).
-Therefore, the management of these patients requires a multidisciplinary approach that requires the consensus of the emergency physician, radiologist, general surgeon and toxicologist.
+Therefore, these people may be brought to the emergency department asymptomatically, or they may have complicated clinical presentations that may progress to mechanical intestinal obstruction or toxidrome of the transported substance.
+Both intestinal obstruction and acute poisoning due to body packing are called "body packers syndrome".
+Therefore, the management of these patients requires a multidisciplinary approach that requires the consensus of the emergency physician, radiologist, general surgeon, and toxicologist.

-In this study, we aimed to present the characteristics of 22 cases, who were brought to the emergency department of Erzurum C1ty Hospital with the suspicion of carrying drug package in their body.
-One had complicated opioid intoxication and the others were asymptomatic.
+In this study, we aimed to present the characteristics of 22 patients who were brought to the emergency department of Erzurum City Hospital with the suspicion of carrying a drug package in their body.
+One patient had complicated opioid intoxication and the others were asymptomatic.